 - An equivalent combination of education, experience and training that would provide the knowledge, skills and abilities required for the successful performance of the essential job duties.

 Necessary Knowledge, Skills and Abilities:

-- Knowledge of file management and record keeping
+- Knowledge of information management systems

 - Skilled in high level, professional customer service

-- Skilled in time management and prioritization
+- Skilled in presentation and public speaking

 - Ability to work effectively with a diverse cross section of people